Pharmacy Quality Scheme

 For example:

-Assuming the number of pharmacy owners in each band and the average number of points achieved by each pharmacy owner is as set out as below in the table, we can calculate how many points in total were delivered and therefore the value of each point:
+Assuming the number of pharmacy owners in each band and the average number of points achieved by each pharmacy owner is as set out in the table below, we can calculate how many points in total were delivered and therefore the value of each point:

 Aspiration payment

-Pharmacy owners will be able to claim an Aspiration payment.
-The Aspiration payment is optional for pharmacy owners and not claiming it will not impact on the pharmacy owner’s ability to claim payment for PQS 2025/26.
+Pharmacy owners will be able to claim an aspiration payment.
+The aspiration payment is optional for pharmacy owners and not claiming it will not impact on the pharmacy owner’s ability to claim payment for PQS 2026/27.

-Completing the declaration within the declaration window is essential to receive an Aspiration payment.
+Completing the declaration within the declaration window is essential to receive an aspiration payment.
 MYS allows a pharmacy owner to start their declaration and then return to it later should this be necessary.
 Where a declaration has been started but not submitted, it will not be eligible for payment.
-Pharmacy owners who successfully complete their declaration will receive a declaration confirmation email as evidence that their declaration has been successful.
+Pharmacy owners are advised to take care in completing their declaration, and to review their answers before submitting.
+Declarations cannot be reopened, reset or amended once submission has been made.
+Pharmacy owner who successfully complete their declaration will receive a declaration confirmation email as evidence that their declaration has been successful.
 This email must be provided if a pharmacy owner needs to demonstrate that they have successfully completed their declaration.
 Should a pharmacy owner not receive this declaration confirmation email within one hour of submitting their declaration then, after checking their junk email folder, they should email the provider assurance team at pharmacysupport@nhsbsa.nhs.uk immediately to make them aware of the issue.

-The maximum number of points for which a pharmacy owner can be paid an Aspiration payment is 75% of the number of points available.
-The value of each point for the Aspiration payment is set at £57.50 (i.e. the minimum value of a point for PQS 2025/26).
+The maximum number of points for which a pharmacy owner can be paid an aspiration payment is 80% of the number of points available.
+The value of each point for the aspiration payment is set at £64.20 (i.e. the minimum value of a point for PQS 2026/27).

-The Aspiration payment will be reconciled with the payment for the PQS 2025/26 on 1st April 2026.
-Where there is a change of ownership during the course of 2025/26 and the previous pharmacy owner received an Aspiration payment and does not make a declaration between 9am on 2nd February 2026 and 11.59pm on 27th February 2026, this Aspiration payment will be recovered from the previous pharmacy owner A new pharmacy owner cannot rely upon the PQS activities conducted by a previous pharmacy owner for PQS payment where a change of ownership has occurred resulting in a new ODS code being issued for the pharmacy owner.
+The aspiration payment will be reconciled with the payment for the PQS 2026/27 on 1st April 2027.
+Where there is a change of ownership during the course of 2026/27 and the previous pharmacy owner received an aspiration payment and does not make a declaration between 9am on 1st February 2027 and 11.59pm on 26th February 2027, this aspiration payment will be recovered from the previous pharmacy owner.
+A new pharmacy owner cannot rely upon the PQS activities conducted by a previous pharmacy owner for PQS payment where a change of ownership has occurred resulting in a new ODS code being issued for the pharmacy owner.

 For example: